-When my family and I were faced with grief I began to realize that not only was it difficult to deal with it but, with the exception of Experience Camps, there were not a lot of positive resources and places I could turn to help me.
+When my family and I were faced with grief I began to realize that not only was it difficult to deal with it but, there were not a lot of positive resources and places I could turn to help me.

 — Jaylen, age 12